 relative to the descent profile.

 (See ICAO term GLIDEPATH.)

-lower glideslope intercept altitude, and ATC directs a lower altitude, the
+fix (PFAF).
+ATC directs a higher altitude, the

 (See FINAL APPROACH FIX.)

 (GNSS) [ICAO]— A worldwide position and time determination system that includes

 one or more satellite constellations, aircraft receivers and system integrity

 monitoring, augmented as necessary to support the required navigation